DanielSSilva/blog/content/draft/Simple-effective-vscode-shortcuts.md

 - I open a new tab and start working on it right away
 	- Because I want to have IntelliSense or whatever visual helper it provides
 	- When I copy/paste content on a new tab that is either not recognized, or VSCode assumes the wrong language
+- VSCode doesn't recognize the language of the file you are working on

+For this demo, I've purposefuly created a file with a .txt extension, eventhough the content is a JSON.
+If you open that file, VSCode will not assume it's JSON.

 ## Format
 Select section + ⌘ + K + ⌘ + F